 I often return to The Dark Eye like I do Poe's work, though the the ease of playing it on modern systems has declined drastically in recent years.
 Thankfully it is very playable when emulated in DOSBox running Windows 3.1.
 It still holds up fantastically since I last played it about 10 years ago.
 Revisiting was a creepy joy, and absolutely the best adaptation of any of Poe's work.

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses DOSBox running Microsoft Windows 3.1 to get the game working on modern systems.
-Tested on Windows 7.
+Manual included.
+Tested on Windows 10.